 Rapid heart rate.
 Sweating.
 Shaky hands.
 Goosebumps.
 Nausea.
 Muscle pain.
 Depression.
 Anxiety.

 At first glance, you might think these are flu symptoms.
 But they’re actually opiate withdrawal symptoms.
-Imagine not only feeling these miserable symptoms, but also feeling intense pain and the fear of pain from withdrawing.
+Imagine not only feeling these miserable symptoms but also feeling intense pain and the fear of pain from withdrawing.
 The other factor is time.
 These symptoms can last up to 72 hours and sometimes longer!
 This is the reality for people struggling to overcome addiction to opiates.
 And the struggle is very real.
+In the following article, we will describe how the bridge device relieves pain from withdrawal symptoms.

 The Bridge to Recovery